shspage/blenderbezierutils/README_fork_en.md

 -** Move Paths **: Moves the endpoints and applies the movement to the entire path.
 If both endpoints are moved, the average of the moves is applied to the other points.

 ### Supports Retina display
-The default values ​​such as font size and line width are multiplied by `bpy.context.preferences.system.ui_scale`.
+The default values such as font size and line width are multiplied by `bpy.context.preferences.system.ui_scale`.

 (I'm not sure if this is the correct way to deal with this problem.
 I would appreciate it if you could point out.)